< Back

 St Catherine of Alexandria; St Agnes.
 Wood, 128 x 45.

 St Catherine is crowned and holds a martyr's palm; St Agnes has her lamb.
-Two of the four side panels of the altarpiece painted for the Sienese Carmelites in about 1329.
-The other two panels, representing the Prophet Elisha and St John the Baptist, are now in the Norton Simon Foundation at Pasadena.
-They are the first known examples of full-length saints in a Sienese altarpiece.
+The two outer side panels of the altarpiece painted for the Sienese Carmelites in about 1329.
+The two inner side panels, representing the Prophet Elisha and St John the Baptist, are now in the Norton Simon Foundation at Pasadena.
+The panels are the first known examples of full-length saints in a Sienese altarpiece.

 St Thaddeus and St Bartholomew; St Thomas and St James.
 Wood, 40 x 44.

 Bartholomew holds his flaying knife.
 The other Apostles have no distinguishing attributes, but are identified by the inscriptions (the first two letters of their names).
-James is probably 'the Great'.
-The panels are two of the four cusps of the Carmelite Altarpiece.
-Another is in the Yale University Art Gallery at New Haven; the fourth is lost.
+It is unclear whether James is 'the Great' or 'the Less'.
+The panels are two of four from the upper tier of the Carmelite Altarpiece.
+Another (representing St Andrew and the other St James) is in the Yale University Art Gallery at New Haven; the fourth is lost.
 Each panel includes a scroll-bearing Prophet in the V-shaped space (spandrel) between the two arches of the moulding.

 *Predella of the Carmelite Altarpiece.
 Wood, 38 x 341.